 Across Brighton & Hove many community groups and residents are looking out for one another and are offering support to people who are vulnerable.

-- Brighton & Hove Food Partnership are looking for volunteers to help local people who are sick, isolated from loved ones or those that are struggling to afford or access food.
+- Brighton & Hove Food Partnership is still looking for some volunteers to help local people who are sick, isolated from loved ones or those that are struggling to afford or access food.
 While many food banks and projects currently have enough volunteers some are looking to create a reserve bank of volunteers.

-Community Works and the Trust for Developing Communities are working with the council to bring together a co-ordinated offer to ensure communities are supported.
+Community Works and the Trust for Developing Communities are working with the council to provide a co-ordinated offer to ensure all communities are supported.

 Top tips for setting up volunteer groups during the pandemic have been produced by Community Works.

 St Mungo's are still collecting any old or spare kindles, ipads or other hand held tablets or game consoles for those who are self-isolating in emergency and temporary accommodation.